 - Cook at high pressure for 115 minutes (1 hour and 55 minutes).

 - Let the Instant Pot come down from pressure manually.
-When pressure is released, remove the pork from the Instant Pot bowl and shred.
+When pressure is released, remove the pork from the Instant Pot to a large bowl and shred it using 2 forks.

 - Season with additional sea salt to taste.